GabrielPolicastro/Exercicio_Treino_MVVM2_Alert/README.md

-# Exercicio_Treino_MVVM2_Alert
-Exercício de treino em MVVM usando Alert
+# MVVM_training exercise using Alert